Iowan banned from donating plasma after ‘reactive’ test showed HIV positive - NewsBreak

 Still, the inconclusive test landed Lock on the National Donor Deferral Registry , meaning she’s no longer allowed to donate plasma or blood.

-She also said she can’t be a surrogate, something she was in the process of signing up for.
+She also says she can’t be a surrogate, something she was in the process of signing up for.

-Lock said her options are slim.
-The FDA says she should contact the facility that performed the test for removal, something she’s tried to do.6-year-old dies after being hit by front-end loader in southern Iowa
+Lock says her options are slim.
+The FDA says she should contact the facility that performed the test for removal, something she’s tried to do.

 “I feel like every avenue I try is a dead end,” Lock said.